izzyzandi/2022_GROUP_5/testProject/vrbindings/README.md

 Once the .json file(s) have been added to your project, you can load them at runtime and use them to map physical inputs to actions within your application.

-Available bindings
-The following .json files are available

-o